-Below are my notes for visiting Benin.
-These travel tips for visiting Benin are obtained from a variety of sources including some of the following: my first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+Visiting Benin?
+You have found my personal notes and travel tips, such as the best time to visit Benin and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.

 The north of the country has nice tribal outposts, architecture and, the main focus, the nature.
 The south of the country is the beach, the more accessible voodoo practitioners and customs and the history of the slave trade and more.